Icebreaker Games LogoIcebreaker Games

 3. 3.Encourage follow-up questions to understand the reasoning behind their choices.

-Fast-paced collaborative drawing game—rotate sketches, build on others' work, and guess contributors.
+A fast-paced collaborative drawing game.
+Rotate sketches, build on others' work, and guess contributors.
 Perfect for creative warm-ups and team building.
-Virtual and in-person setup included.

 Steps